FreeTAKTeam/FreeTAKHub-Installation/README.md

 ## Step 2.
 Install Terraform and Ansible

-In the top-level directory of the repository, enter:
+In the top-level directory of the repository:

 ```console
 ./init.sh